ritza-co/speakeasy-developer-docs/mcp/using-mcp/use-mcp-for-slack-to-social-media/index.md

   }}
 />

 Click the **Get Started** button to add an API source.
-Upload the generated `openapi.json` file and give the API source a this name **Slack API**.
+Upload the generated `openapi.json` file and give the API source this name **Slack API**.
 It is important that you use this name exactly to follow along with this guide.

 <Screenshot
   image={{